 THE DEPTH (VALUE) OF BRIGHT WHITES

-The bright white range starts at approx. 90 LRV and goes up from there.
 Not sure what LRV is?
-It basically tells you how light or dark a colour is on a scale of 0-100, 100 being the WHITEST.
-In the paint world, white only goes up to 94, so, with an LRV of 90, you’re looking at a lovely bright, but not TRUE white paint colour.
+It tells you how light or dark a color is on a scale of 0-100, 100 being the WHITEST.

 Best white paint color, Benjamin Moore Super White.
 Modern farmhouse dining room, white oak, floating shelves, chandelier.
 Kylie M INteriors Edesign, online paint colour consulting